Gabriel Dumont Institue

 The Apprenticeship Office

-The goals of the Apprenticeship Office are to increase Aboriginal Peoples participation in apprenticeship and trade-related employment, initiate and develop partnerships within industry, and support both employer and apprentice though to journeyperson status.
+The goals of the Apprenticeship Office are to increase Indigenous Peoples participation in apprenticeship and trade-related employment, initiate and develop partnerships within industry, and support both employer and apprentice through to journeyperson status.

-In addition to the Apprenticeship Subsidy Program, we also help apprentices find an employer willing to train and supervise him or her, offer job coaching and follow-up, and provide employers access to an Aboriginal employment pool.
+In addition to the Apprenticeship Subsidy, we also help apprentices find an employer willing to train and supervise them, offer job coaching and follow-up, and provide employers access to an Indigenous employment pool.

 For more information contact us!